Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 \begin{prop}\name{prop: Schwartzman cycles} Suppose $M_q$ has no horizontal saddle connections and let $\sigma_1 \supset \sigma_2 \supset \cdots $ be a nested sequence of transverse systems for the horizontal foliation on $M_q$, with total length going to zero.
-Then \eq{eq: Schwartzman intersection}{ C^+_q = \bigcap_{n=1}^{\infty} C^+_q(\sigma_n).} \end{prop}
+Then \eq{eq: Schwartzman intersection}{ C^+_q \subset \bigcap_{n=1}^{\infty} C^+_q(\sigma_n).} \end{prop}

-\begin{proof}[Proof of Proposition \ref{prop: Schwartzman cycles}] \combarak{Changes in this proof.} To see that $C^+_q \subset C^+_q(\sigma_n)$ for all $n$, we use the Birkhoff ergodic theorem.
-Take an ergodic invariant probability measure $\nu$ for the straightline flow on $M_q$ and take a horizontal leaf $\ell$ which lies on a generic horizontal straightline trajectory for $\nu$.
+\begin{remark} In fact we have equality in \eqref{eq: Schwartzman intersection}.
+In this paper we only need the inclusion stated above.
+The reverse inclusion can be proved along the lines of \cite[Proof of Thm.
+1.1]{mahler}; for similar results in the context of interval exchange transformations and measured foliations see \cite[Lemma 1.5]{VIET} and \cite[Theorem 5.1.1]{Mosher} respectively. \end{remark} \begin{proof}[Proof of Proposition \ref{prop: Schwartzman cycles}] \combarak{Changes in this proof.} We need to show that $C^+_q \subset C^+_q(\sigma_n)$ for every $n$.
+We use the Birkhoff ergodic theorem.
+Take an ergodic invariant probability measure $\mu$ for the straightline flow on $M_q$, let $\nu$ be a transverse measure corresponding to $\mu$ as in Proposition \ref{prop:trans to meas}, and let $\beta_\nu$ be the corresponding foliation cocycle.
+Since $M_q$ has no horizontal saddle connections, $\nu$ is non-atomic, the horizontal straighline flow on $M_q$ is minimal, and $C_q^+$ is the convex cone generated by the foliation cocycles $\beta_\nu$ arising in this way.
+Take a horizontal leaf $\ell$ which lies on a generic horizontal straightline trajectory for $\mu$.
+This implies that $\ell $ intersects any transverse system infinitely many times.
+Genericity means that for a transverse arc $\gamma$, $\nu(\gamma) = \lim_{S \to \infty} \frac{1}{S} \# (\gamma \cap \ell_S),$ where $\ell_S$ is a piece of the leaf starting at some fixed point on $\ell$ and of length $S$ (and the limit exists).
 Let $\sigma'_n$ be a connected component of $\sigma_n$ which intersects $\ell$ infinitely many times.
 Then we can find a sequence of intersections of $\ell$ and $\sigma'_n$ such that the horizontal lengths of subsegments of $\ell$ between consecutive intersections grow longer and longer.
-Closing up these segments along $\sigma'_n$ gives longer and longer $\sigma_n$-almost horizontal loops, and taking the Poincar\'e dual of a renormalized sum of a large number of them gives a sequence approaching $\nu.$ This implies $\beta_\nu \in C^+_q(\sigma_n)$.
+Closing up these segments along $\sigma'_n$ gives longer and longer $\sigma_n$-almost horizontal loops, and taking the Poincar\'e dual of a renormalized sum of a large number of them gives a sequence approaching $\nu$ (as can be seen by evaluating these sums on closed loops $\gamma$).
+This implies $\beta_\nu \in C^+_q(\sigma_n)$. \end{proof}